Author: Josh Patterson

 "Without strong data law, India will end up as a digital colony of US, Chinese firms", Ravi Venkatesan, former chairman of Microsoft India

 While software is in high growth mode, manufacturing job numbers fall while the manufacturing sector total output rises.
 Software has had an impact in driving this output growth, obviously, which makes it a compelling candidate to focus on as manufacturing slows as a viable growth industry.
 Why should we focus on software as opposed to other industries?
-Specifically software applications such as: We point out these technologies and their related field specifically because data analysis, storage, and processing underpins large swathes of the 4th Industrial revolution:
+Specifically software applications such as:

-“In his book, The Fourth Industrial Revolution, professor Klaus Schwab, founder and executive chairman of the World Economic Forum, describes how this fourth revolution is fundamentally different from the previous three, which were characterized mainly by advances in technology.
+While software is growing quickly as in industry, it has created a new layer of networked connections that are constantly generating data.
+This data needs compelling new techniques to create value, squeezing efficiency out of older systems to keep industries improving, keeping them competitve in a global economy.“In his book, The Fourth Industrial Revolution, professor Klaus Schwab, founder and executive chairman of the World Economic Forum, describes how this fourth revolution is fundamentally different from the previous three, which were characterized mainly by advances in technology.
 These technologies have great potential to continue to connect billions of more people to the web, drastically improve the efficiency of business and organizations and help regenerate the natural environment through better asset management.[11]”

 "The Fourth Industrial Revolution", Klaus Schwab